Former NFL star Peyton Hillis discharged from hospital weeks after rescuing kids from drowning at Florida beach

 "So proud of this man and so incredibly grateful for family and this incredible hospital.
 Peyton is off the ventilator and is on the road to recovery," Cole wrote.
 "Please continue to pray for he's still got a ways ahead of him, but thank you for all of your prayers and love and support thus far.
 It truly makes all the difference.
 Today was a good day."

 Greg Hillis shared a similarly positive update about his nephew's health status around the same time.
-In a Facebook post, he said that, although Hillis remained in intensive care due to "some problems with his kidneys and his lungs," doctors determined that his overall condition was "improving."
+In a Facebook post, he said that although Hillis remained in intensive care at that time due to "some problems with his kidneys and his lungs," doctors determined that his overall condition was "improving."

-"He's still in intensive care and having some problems with his kidneys and his lungs but the doctors say he is improving," Greg Hillis said.
 "I just wanted to head off any rumors that may be started.
-I'm sure he would want everyone to know that he appreciates all of the prayers being thrown up on his behalf!!!"
+I'm sure he would want everyone to know that he appreciates all of the prayers being thrown up on his behalf!!!" said the post.

 Hillis, who just turned 37 on Saturday, is a former NFL running back who played for the Denver Broncos, Cleveland Browns, Kansas City Chiefs and New York Giants.
 His best season came in 2010, when he rushed for 1,177 yards and scored a total of 13 touchdowns for the Browns.